jam53/Jam54_Launcher/Documentation/UpdatingTheJam54Launcher.md

 ---

-Upload the files listed above to GitHub, and create a new release
+Upload the files listed above to GitHub, and create a new release.
+You may also want to upload those files to OneDrive or something similar in order to have a backup.